Dropsource/community/index.md

 ## Resources

 Check out out shareable open source resources for use in your apps, including APIs, specifications, and more.
-Download and remix, create issues to discuss problems or enhancements, and contribute your own edits - pull requests welcome!
+Download and remix, create issues to discuss problems or enhancements, and contribute your own edits - pull requests welcome! :octocat:

 ### Community Learning Projects